Josephine Starrs

 Josephine Starrs (born 1955) is an Australian artist who creates socially engaged art focusing on human relationships to new technologies, nature and climate change.
 Her video and new media work has been exhibited in Australia and at international art exhibitions.
 She was a Senior Lecturer in Media Arts at Sydney College of the Arts, University of Sydney until 2016.

 Background and education

 Starrs grew up in Adelaide, South Australia and was educated at the South Australian School of Arts.
 She has worked in a variety of mediums including photography, animation, video, and new media.

 She is a founding member of the cyberfeminist group VNS Matrix.
+In the early 1990s the group explored the role of women in technology and art, contributing to the development of Cyberfeminism.

 Collaboration with Leon Cmielewski

 Starrs has collaborated with artist Leon Cmielewski since 1994 when they were living together in New York.
 Their collaborative work focuses on incorporating interactivity and play while engaging with contemporary social issues.
 Their works have appeared in forms such as kiosks, games, card games, dances, films, and mapping installations.